lucashald/skill-check/README.md

 # Skill Check - SillyTavern Extension

-A third-party extension for [SillyTavern](https://github.com/SillyTavern/SillyTavern) that adds RPG-style skill checks to your roleplay sessions.
+A third-party extension for [SillyTavern](https://github.com/SillyTavern/SillyTavern) that adds RPG-style skill checks, automatic challenge detection, inventory tracking, and character progression to your roleplay sessions.
 Roll dice against your character's stats and let the AI narrate success or failure based on outcomes, not numbers.

 ## What It Does

-Skill Check adds a dice rolling system to SillyTavern that integrates seamlessly with your roleplay.
-When you want your character to attempt an action that has a chance of failure:
+Skill Check adds a comprehensive RPG system to SillyTavern with multiple features:

+### Core Features

+1. **Manual Skill Checks**: Click a stat button to roll 1d20 + modifier against a difficulty
+2. **Automatic Challenge Detection**: The extension detects when the AI describes challenges and automatically adjusts difficulty
+3. **Inventory Tracking**: Automatically tracks items added to or removed from your inventory
+4. **Level-Up Detection**: Detects when you level up and updates your character sheet
+5. **Character Sheet Injection**: Your character stats are automatically included in AI context
+6. **Smart Roll Control**: Choose whether rolls auto-send or let you review them first

+### Basic Workflow

 1. Type your action in the message box
 2. Click one of the stat buttons (STR, DEX, CON, INT, WIS, CHA)
 3. The extension rolls 1d20 + your stat modifier
-4. The **outcome** (not the numbers) is injected into your message
+4. The **outcome** (not the numbers) is shown to you and injected into your message
 5. The AI narrates the result based on whether you succeeded or failed

 ## Why This Approach Works